 Table 2.5 Project Closeout Requirements 1 Prior to Project Closeout Approval Authority 2 Perform final administrative and financial closeout.
 Prepare the final Project Closeout Report once all project costs are incurred and invoiced and all contracts are closed.
 The report includes final cost details as required to include claims and claims settlement strategy where appropriate.
-(Refer to DOE G 413.3-16A.)
-Complete and document achievement of Facility Sustainment goals (e.g., LEED Gold, LEED Silver, etc.), as applicable, via an independent third-party entity within one year of facility occupancy in accordance with EO 13693, Section 3(h), EO 13514, Section 3, and DOE O 436.1.

-Table 2.5 Project Closeout Requirements 1 Prior to Project Closeout Approval Authority 2 Establish and/or update the property record in the Facilities Information Management System (FIMS) for all construction of or modifications to real property.
-(Refer to DOE O 430.1C.)
+(Refer to DOE G 413.3-16, current version.)
+Complete and document achievement of climate adaptation , resilience , and sustainability requirements (refer to Appendix C, Paragraph 5.), support for the Site Sustainability Plan(s) per DOE O 436.1 (current version), and/or other high performance and sustainable building considerations (refer to DOE G 413.3 6, current version, and Guiding Principles for Sustainable Federal Buildings) which were documented in the PEP, as applicable.
+Establish and/or update the property record in the Facilities Information Management System (FIMS) for all construction of or modifications to real property.
+(Refer to DOE O 430.1, current version.)